 Simply, the BEST!
-Nutty, toasted, silky, crunchy browned butter and vanilla bean kicks up the standard rice crispy treat.
+Browned Butter Rice Crispy Treats are nutty, toasted, silky, crunchy browned butter and vanilla bean kicks up the standard rice crispy treat.
 Oh and a sprinkle of flaky sea salt on top…superb!
 I’m a total sucker for a rice crispy treat, it tends to be my go-to dessert when I need to make a lot in a short amount of time, they are always a hit and are pretty darn allergy tolerant.

 I first heard about these from a friend who introduced me to this beautiful cookbook by Joanne Chang from Flour Bakery in Boston.
 We’re heading back to Boston later this summer, I so hope we can stop by one of her locations and sample some of her deliciousness!

-Don’t be afraid of browning butter, even a newbie can do it, just watch it closely.
+Don’t be afraid of browning butter, even a newbie can do it, just watch closely.
 For properly browned butter you should use unsalted butter as it contains less water and more milk solids, which is where you get the bulk of your deep, intense flavor.
 Here’s a great post on three variations and usage for browned butter.
 Want to read about the comparison between browning salted vs. unsalted butter?
 Check out this Cooks Illustrated test.
+That said, I have used salted butter many times because I don’t let a little salt get in my way!

-I also like to open my marshmallows and measure out my rice cereal so they are ready to go once the butter is ready.
+I open my marshmallows and measure out my rice cereal so they are ready to go once the butter is ready.

-Start with cold, unsalted butter in a large saucepan (large enough to contain your rice cereal).
+Start with cold, unsalted butter in a large pot (large enough to contain your rice cereal).
 Heat over low heat until melted, occasionally give the pot a stir or a swirl.
-Once melted, add your vanilla bean or .
+Once melted, add your vanilla bean or vanilla bean paste.

 The butter will start to bubble, rapidly, sounding a bit like a babbling brook.
 Be patient, the entire browning process will take about 5 minutes.

-It’ll start foaming up more, with a softer, gentler almost “popping” kind of sound, shortly after it foams up you should start seeing it turn brown, the milk solids will become a dark caramel brown.
+It’ll start foaming up, with a softer, gentler almost “popping” kind of sound, shortly after it foams up you should start seeing it turn brown, the milk solids will become a dark caramel brown.

-Don’t worry if you go too far, I did that once, thought I’d burnt and ruined it, but I couldn’t make myself throw those expensive ingredients away, so I cooled the butter & vanilla bean mixture and placed it in a container in the fridge.
-A few days later, I took it out of the fridge, took a sniff and much to my surprise it smelled fine, a little stronger than normal, but still so good.
-So I melted it and continued the recipe; amazingly enough they tasted marvelous!
-A few more speckles of darkened butter, but perfectly fine!
+I thought I ruined my browned butter once, but I couldn’t make myself throw those expensive ingredients away, so I cooled the butter & vanilla bean mixture and placed it in a container in the fridge.
+A few days later, I took it out of the fridge, took a sniff and much to my surprise it smelled fine, a little nuttier than usual, but still so good.
+I re-melted it and though a little more dark specks were in the treats, they tasted marvelous!

-Stir until they are a beautiful, melty soup and all of the vanilla beans and browned beats are equally throughout the marshmallow mixture.
+Stir until they are a beautiful, melty glop with all the ingredients mixed throughout the marshmallow mixture.

 Once all of the marshmallows are completely melted and incorporated, remove from heat and pour in your rice cereal.